tnzl/Research-Papers/README.md

 List of all research papers I have read.
 This place is to remind me of my progress in the DL realm.

-Keep asking yourself:\
+Keep asking yourself:
-1. What author is trying to accomplish\
+1. What author is trying to accomplish?
-2. What you can use of it\
+2. What you can use of it?
-3. What are key elements\
+3. What are key elements?
-4. What other references you want to follow\
+4. What other references you want to follow?

 Depending on importance go to higher level:\
 Level 1: Read title, abstract and figures\